WNoDeS/WNoDeS/documentation.md

 title: "Documentation"
 -description: ""
 ---
-WNoDeS provides a Grid/Cloud integrated access to a set of shared computing resources, whose use is therefore optimized for different kinds of users with different requirements.
+WNoDeS provides a Grid/Cloud integrated access to a set of shared computing resources, the use of which is therefore optimized for different kinds of users with different requirements.

-In the following we describe the WNoDeS framework, its main features and some details of its workflow.
-We also explain the supported users' requests  and show the experiences matured with scientific applications at INFN Tier-1, with scientific partners and finally the proof of concepts we are working on.
+In the following we describe the WNoDeS framework, its main features, details of its workflow and the users' supported requests.
+We also show the experiences matured with scientific applications, the current status and finally the proof of concepts we are working on.

 <div class="row-fluid marketing">